-- Debate about the EU as a normative power
+- Debates about the EU as a Market and Normative power

-The theoretical tools and the necessary empirical knowledge for studying the EU as an external actor in today´s world.
+Acquiring knowledge about the theoretical tools and the necessary empirics for studying the EU as an international actor in today´s world (see the outline above)

-Ability to use the theories presented to analyse central empirical questions in European foreign policy
+Ability to use the theories and concepts presented to analyse central empirical questions in European foreign policy

 Ability to assess independently future key issues in European foreign policy by drawing on the theoretical tools and debates learned during the course.
 Awareness of the multitude of approaches to analyzing and understanding European foreign policy.

 Cini, Michelle, Perez-Solorzano Borrogan (eds.)
-(2016) European Union Politics.
-Oxford University Press.
-NB fifth edition
+(2022) European Union Politics.
+Oxford University Press., seventh edition

 - Class Instruction